21 November 2006

 Today...I grabbed a banana.
 This was during a water source/soy bean growing (longer story) meeting in Zoebefam.
 The meeting had erupted into a 30 minute long high-pitched brawl in Bulu, over the creation of subcommittees within the main committee. (which I mostly understood! victory!)

 I wrote the silent scream in red pen on my banana peeel.
 (For those unfamiliar with my away messages of years past, the silent scream is a -silent- expression of utter frustration during which I channel Munch's painting of same title).
-I wish you could frama banana peels.
+I wish you could frame banana peels.

 This is when I started yelling at the villagers.
 "The ONLY IMPORTANT THING is getting potable water for the entire village; the rest is just DETAILS!"
 Everyone agreed with me, but.
 Cameroon's culture (damn colonizers? maybe) is thoroughly entrenched in bureaucracy.
 You can't have a club, a meeting without officers and *titles* for everone else.
-People like title.
-THey collect them, like....like away messages on banana peels (I wish).
+People like titles.
+They collect them, like....like away messages on banana peels (I wish).
 And often, the title is just as empty as the banana's torn skin.
 In Mvangan, one person (I've been particularly angry with him lately) has been president of the local AIDS committee, community relay for malaria, community impregnator of mosquito nets, and now president of the COSA (health committee, made of community members, runs the hospital).
 What has he done?
 Absolutely nothing.
 NO need to rant now on how I *don't* understand the culture/mentality of continually appointing/electing people to positions when they have shown no evidence of work yet lots of stealing money.
 (Will PC shut me down for this?
 Hmm.
 Dev, please post a disclaimer "does not represent the views of the US Peace Corps." thanks ;) Oh, "not" being a government employee.

 The meeting ended amicably with me responding to requests I stay for palm wine with "ma wo'en!"
 (I'm tired).
 Left the house at 1:30 pm, left Zoe at...6.
 The letter Paul had sent informing people of the meeting had only reached some, so we spent 2 hours visiting every house in the village, while he also gave me a deeper look at village social politics.
 (Have I mentioned he's my erstwhile counterpart- for this and other - and is the head of the lab at the District Hospital of Mvangan?
 Ok).
 (It's his village).